Abbby3/ecommerce/README.md

 - ### currency conversion
   - displayed on navbar
+  - saved on user account

 - ### individual variant properties
   - stock, price, etc
+  - should be able to purchases an item, and only have that specific variant stock change

 - ### smooth featured scrolling
   - should fade new items in, fade previous items out.

 - ### contact page
   - form
-  - type - review, complaint inquiry?
+  - type - review, complaint, inquiry, etc
-  - store on firestore

 - ### search page
   - filters by category/type/variant
   - search bar separate to filters
     - should look for matches in all name, category, type, variants
-  - part of navbar?
+  - part of navbar

 - ### payment with stripe integration
   - payment screen from cart page